gemforce-team/gemforce/README.md

 !!!
 ATTENTION !!!
-Due to a vicious bug killgem recipes are incorrect right now, they are being recomputed, please don't use them till you see this.
+Due to a vicious bug, some killgem recipes are incorrect right now and have been marked as WRONG.
+They are being recomputed, please don't use them until we take this banner out.
 !!!
 ATTENTION !!!

 HOWTO use our programs: